sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- artifact (index: 37): To be used with rel="installation-media", this item's value provides the path to the installer executable or script that can be run to launch the referenced installation.
+- artifact (index 37): To be used with rel="installation-media", this item's value provides the path to the installer executable or script that can be run to launch the referenced installation.
 Links with the same artifact name MUST be considered mirrors of each other, allowing the installation media to be acquired from any of the described sources.

 - href (index 38): A URI-reference {{RFC3986}} for the referenced resource.
 The "href" item's value can be, but is not limited to, the following (which is a slightly modified excerpt from {{SWID}}):
   - If no URI scheme is provided, then the URI-reference is a relative reference relative to the URI of the CoSWID tag.
 For example, "./folder/supplemental.coswid".